-Join Joseph Lowery for an in-depth discussion in this video Pulling images from Flickr, part of Up and Running with Cloud Service APIs.
+Join Joseph Lowery for an in-depth discussion in this video Pulling images from Flickr, part of Learning Cloud Service APIs.

 …Although some may disagree, I think what Twitter is to words, Flickr is to images.…Flickr excels in managing and displaying…photographs contributed from around the world, and…with the available API, you can access and interact with this global imagery.…For developers, the best place to start is flickr.com/services/developer.…From here, you can quickly reach details about the API,…participate in the community, which is a phenomenal one, and…learn the finer points of working with different size business…apps, and how to properly attribute the imagery you incorporate.…